 As discussed earlier, our students have scored well on the ISTEP+ test in past years.
 Our SAT scores have been near to above average compared with other public schools.
-Our Letter Grade assigned by the D.O.E. for the 2015-2016, 2016-2017, and 2017-2018 school years was a "B." It is becoming progressively necessary to have a method of measuring individual student success on these tests based on the student's potential.
-Our faculty has become more familiar with P.L.
-221/A.Y.P/how we'll be judged/etc. We continue to look at student data and allow that to drive instruction.
+Our letter grade assigned by the D.O.E. for the 2016-2017, 2017-2018, and 2018-2019 school years was a "B." It is becoming progressively necessary to have a method of measuring individual student success on these tests based on the student's potential.
+Our faculty has become more familiar with the School Improvement Plan/AYP/how we'll be judged/etc. We continue to look at student data and allow that to drive instruction.